 9. Gary Nova improvement.
 You wonder how much longer Rutgers coach Greg Schiano will stick with true freshman Nova, who has had a hand in nine turnovers over the past three games.
 Schiano still believes Nova gives his team the best chance to win, but also admitted the mistakes have got to stop.
 Will they against a USF defense that has been shaky at times?
 If Nova throws more interceptions, how would Schiano handle it during the game?

-10. USF oh-fer?
+10. USF 0-fer?
 It is possible that a team most pegged as being in the top tier of the conference could begin conference play 0-4.
-USF needs the ship righted, and fast, to stop its three-game slide.
+USF needs the ship righted and fast to stop its three-game slide.
 The Bulls are coming off a bye, but is that a good thing?
 The last time they played after a bye, they lost 16-10 to UConn in a game riddled with missed opportunities inside UConn territory, turnovers and penalties.
 The Bulls are not playing disciplined right now (23 penalties in three losses) and that has to change.